alexilyenko/alexilyenko.github.io/_posts/2017-10-31-ios-parallel-tests.markdown

 tags:
   - ios
 ---
 It’s essential to run our tests in parallel to perform more of them in a tighter window, get feedback earlier and release faster.
 This is especially true for user interface tests which tend to be the most time consuming and flaky group.
 And Apple has heard our prayers!
-During the last WWDC the company presented one of the most useful features regarding testing - possibility of running concurrent XCTest sessions on multiple iOS/tvOS devices.
+During the last WWDC the company presented one of the most useful features regarding testing, possibility of running concurrent XCTest sessions on multiple iOS/tvOS devices.

-From Xcode 9 and later we are able not only to run the same test on different devices simultaneously, but also different set of tests on different devices.
-Basically Apple introduced **test sharding**.
-Wonder what is that?
+From Xcode 9 and later we are able to run not only the same test on the different devices simultaneously, but also different sets of the tests on different devices.
+It means that basically Apple introduced **test sharding**.
+Wonder what that is?

 Say you have two iPhone X devices and 10 tests.
 Now you can split your test suite into 2 shards (parts) and run 5 tests per each device.
 In theory it should decrease run time by factor of **_n_**, where **_n_** is the number of shards.
 More about this concept can be found in one of my previous posts on [Parallel Android Tests](https://alexilyenko.github.io/android-parallel/).

 ## Parallel tests on Simulators
 Let's start from easier approach of parallel tests - running them on Simulators.
 The first question we need to ask ourselves is - how many devices we want to run tests on?
 You'll be amazed once you know how many concurrent sessions on Simulators were allowed by Apple.
 According to `xcodebuild` logs - it's **limitless**!
 Awesome, huh?

-The simplest way to run iOS tests on Simulators consists of such steps:
+The simplest way to run iOS tests on Simulators consists of the following steps:
 - Creating additional **_n_** UI test schemes
 - Splitting existing test suite between created schemes
 - Creating additional **_n_** iOS Simulators (optional, if you want to run on different device models)